 - 6. When prompted, log off and back on again.
 Do not remove the CD from the drive. - 7.
 Once you have logged on again, the installation will continue automatically, installing the Reality demonstration database, the RealWeb demonstration and the Reality On-line Documentation. - 8.
 When a message appears to tell you that the installation is complete, click Exit to finish.

 For an installation on UNIX or a full installation on Windows, follow the instructions in the appropriate Reality Installation Guide.
-These are available on the Reality CD and as part of the on-line documentation - select Installation Guides from the contents list.
-You will need a set of software keys - contact Northgate by emailing reality@northgate-is.com.
+You will need a set of software keys - contact NEC.